 Human Services Transportation Plan

-Development of the HSTP brings together service providers, agencies that distribute funds, service users, and the community at-large to improve special needs transportation throughout the region.
-The current HSTP for Clark, Skamania and Klickitat Counties was adopted by the RTC Board of Directors on December 7, 2010.
+The HSTP development process brings together service providers, agencies that distribute funds, service users, and the community at-large to improve special needs transportation throughout the region.

 HSTP and Funding Programs

 Development of a HSTP is a condition for receiving funding through a statewide competitive Consolidated Public Transportation Grant program.
 WSDOT’s Consolidated Grant application process combines applications for state and federal public transportation grants.
 Applicants for WSDOT’s public transportation grant program are required to participate in the HSTP planning process with their local RTPO.
 Through the consolidated program, WSDOT distributes a variety of state and federal grants to support public transportation programs.
 These grant programs include:

 - Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities,

 - Section 5311 Rural,